leonazareth/OpenSpatialSanitation/User_Manual.md

 <img src="./rep_images/CRS_config.png" alt="CRS_config" width="500">
 </div>

 2. The *Styles* folder downloaded with the scripts must be saved in the same directory as the QGIS project.
-For example, if the Exemplo_sanitation.qgz project is saved in the “C:/user/QGIS_project” directory, the Styles folder must be saved in the same location.
+For example, if the Exemplo_sanitation.qgz project is saved in the *“C:/user/QGIS_project”* directory, the Styles folder must be saved in the same location.

-*Note: This must be done for every new project in which the user wishes to use the scripts developed.*
+*Note: This must be done for every new project in which the user wants to use the scripts developed.*

 ## Step one - Create Base Layers